heyburns/hevc-shrinker/README.md

 1. **Download and Setup:**
    Clone this repository or download the script (e.g., `hevc-shrinker.sh`) into the directory containing your video files.
-   Copy LRemoveDust.avsi, LimitChange.avsi, masktools2.dll, RemoveGrainHD.dll, and RGTools.dll to your AVISynth plugins directory (typically C:\Program Files (x86)\AviSynth+\plugins64+)
+   Copy LRemoveDust.avsi, LimitChange.avsi, DirectShowSource.dll, LSMASHSource.dll, masktools2.dll, RemoveGrainHD.dll, and RGTools.dll to your AVISynth plugins directory (typically C:\Program Files (x86)\AviSynth+\plugins64+)
 3. **Make Executable:**
-   Ensure the script is executable (only for *nix filesystems):
+   Ensure the script is executable (only for *nix filesystems, skip if you are on Windows):
    ```bash
    chmod +x hevc-shrinker.sh
 4. Run the Script: